Cqsi/lichs/README.md

 P P P P .
 P P P
 R N B Q K B N R
 ```
 Above is an example of the board displayed.
+You can pass --enhanced-display flag when launching the game to display a nicer looking board with emoji peices, but be aware that not all fonts support this display.

 ### Important